 Although “PAIN” is a four-letter word, pain is actually a good thing.
 It sends a message to your body to bring in nutrients and reinforcements to the areas which have been damaged.
 Pain is a natural occurrence and it is part of the healing process.

-Be leery of any doctor nonchalantly prescribing opioid pain medication, ask questions.
+Be leery of any doctor nonchalantly prescribing opioid pain medication, and ask questions.
 Make sure that the answers you get make sense.
 You should inquire about the potential risks and side effects.
 You should be concerned about getting addicted or becoming dependent.
 If you start to feel moody, suddenly angry for no reason, have intense cravings, or desire to take unnecessary risks, these could be signs that you are headed down the wrong path.

-How Opiates are Ineffective for Some Pain
+How Opiates are Ineffective for Some Pain?

 Just because you have pain, doesn’t mean you need such a powerful painkiller.
 Medical professionals have in the past prescribed opioids too often without realizing the serious problems.
-Now everyone knows risks, and now patients are starting to ask more questions.
+Now everyone knows the risks, and now patients are starting to ask more questions.
 Doctors no longer prescribe opiates for ‘chronic’ or long-term pain.
 There are good reasons for this.
 Let’s discuss the classifications of pain for a moment.